 - Request limits (sites usually limit the number of requests from a particular IP to prevent scraping or DDoS attack)

 - Code deploy and maintenance (for production usage you’ll need to deploy Puppeteer-related code to some server with its own restrictions)

-By using ScrapingAnt API you can forget about all the problems above and just write the business logic for your application.
+By using ScrapingAnt web scraping API you can forget about all the problems above and just write the business logic for your application.